peter-noerlund/sky25a-levenshtein/docs/info.md

 | `n`    | `0x6E` | `16'b00000100_00000000` (`__________n`) |
 | *      | *      | `16'b00000000_00000000` (`___________`) |

-Each vector represents 16 bits
+Each vector is 16 bits in bit endian byte order.

 The vectormap is stored in SRAM so the values are indetermined at power up and must be cleared.